15 Jun 2023

-At the fifth session of the UN Environment Assembly (UNEA-5.2), Resolution 5/7 requested the Executive Director to seek views from Member States and other stakeholders on priorities for further work, building on existing measures and initiatives, and on potential further international action on the issues discussed in the Assessment Report on Issues of Concern.
+At the fifth session of the UN Environment Assembly (UNEA-5), Resolution 5/7 requested the Executive Director of the United Nations Environment Programme to seek views from Member States and other stakeholders on priorities for further work, building on existing measures and initiatives, and on potential further international action on the issues discussed in the Assessment Report on Issues of Concern.
 The resolution also requests for the preparation of a summary analysis, taking into account the views received.

 The United Nations Environment Programme is conducting a consultation process on issues of concern, posing risks to human health and the environment.
-In this context, this event is convened to discuss priorities of further work and further potential international action.
+In this context, this event was convened to discuss priorities of further work and further potential international action.